-Best second-screen apps for watching Major League Baseball
+The best second-screen apps for watching Major League Baseball

 Scoring a game by hand is a tradition that goes back to the earliest days of baseball; but in our digital age, this pen-and-paper activity could easily go the way of flannel uniforms and Pullman cars.

 Thankfully, there’s iScore Baseball.
 This app turns your device into a digital scorebook, but you don’t have to know any of the arcana of scorekeeping to use it. iScore employs interview prompts to help you track the on-field action.
 Say the batter grounds out to first base: To record that play, tap the Out button and iScore will ask what kind of out was made.
 Select Ground Out and the app will ask you to tap on the diamond where the ball was hit and the position that made the out.
 As you record each play in this manner, iScore translates it all into scorebook speak.
-After the game, you can generate or email a completed scoresheet, box score, or team stats.
+After the game, you can generate and email a completed scoresheet, box score, or team stats.

+You can use the free app to score MLB games yourself, but for a one-time $20 purchase iScore will provide up-to-the-minute statistics, rosters, and starting lineups for every game in the 2018 season.

 And if the idea of scoring a game for posterity seems quaint now that the web can serve up play-by-play stats for just about any matchup in history, consider that its greater purpose may be keeping you focused on the game amid the distractions of home.
 (Android, iOS)

 Like most fans, it’s your own rooting interests rather than the league at large that keeps you glued to the screen for six months every year.
-Bleacher Report understands this and lets you customize your second-screen experience with Team Stream.
+Bleacher Report understands this and lets you customize your second-screen experience with Bleacher Report: Sports News.

-Though not exclusively a baseball app, Team Stream lets you curate channels to receive breaking news on your favorite MLB teams, players, and fantasy investments.
-These personalized streams are added to a home screen that includes the latest league-wide rumors, news, injury reports, and fantasy baseball advice.
+Though not exclusively a baseball app, Bleacher Report: Sports News lets you curate your own news feed to receive breaking news on your favorite MLB teams, players, and fantasy investments.
+Just add your favorite clubs, and all the latest rumors, news, hot plays, and injury reports from those organizations will appear in a real-time stream on its home screen.
 The app also makes it easy to email, text, or social-share the juiciest stories with your baseball-loving buddies.
-Especially cool are score and spoiler settings that prevent the app from tipping any pitches.
+A separate Scores tab keeps you up today on your team’s schedule and game results.
 (Android, iOS, Fire Phone, BlackBerry)

-Fantasy Sports Player Tracker
+ESPN Fantasy Sports

-If you’re a fantasy baseball team owner, you have an additional stake in the season.
-The free Fantasy Sports Player Tracker (formerly Ownersbox) is your own personal scout, keeping you apprised of what all your fantasy players are doing while you’re tuned into the real games.
-You can track individual players or whole teams in real time, with enough stats to make a sabermetrician swoon.

-The app also offers comprehensive reports so you can ferret out the hottest (and coldest) players to beef up your roster.
-Customize your notifications to alert you when one of your players steps up to the plate, gets injured, or otherwise makes news.
-And because OwnersBox also provides NFL, NBA, and NHL stats, you can keep using it once you’ve won your fantasy baseball league trophy. (iOS)
+The ESPN Fantasy app provides everything you need to manage your lineup form opening day through the dog days of August and, hopefully, into the postseason.

+You get full access to your ESPN fantasy team, letting you start, bench, add, drop, trade, and waive players, so you’re fielding the best nine possible on game day.
+It also provides a steady stream of player news and enough stats and analysis to satisfy the most hardcore sabermetrician.
+During games, the app keeps you updated with real-time scoring by all your fantasy players, while push notifications alert you to injuries, trades, and other player news.

 Play ball!

-Note: Editor's note: This story was updated in its entirety on March 28, 2018 for the 2018 season.